BMW X3 Trailer Wiring Causes Parking Sensors And Auto Braking Issues

 Hey Chris, thanks for reaching out.
 What you’re experiencing is normal behavior on BMWs when using a non-OEM trailer wiring setup.
 The # TK77FR harness provides trailer lighting only and does not communicate with the vehicle’s CAN bus or place the X3 into a true trailer mode.
 Because of that, the vehicle briefly detects a load and may momentarily show the trailer camera, but it never fully disables the rear parking sensors or automatic braking.
 As a result, the car still interprets the trailer as an obstacle and reacts accordingly, especially in reverse.

 There’s nothing faulty with the harness.
-To get proper trailer behavior, including consistent trailer camera operation and suppression of rear sensors and auto-braking, the vehicle needs OEM-style trailer coding.
-Without that coding, BMW’s safety systems will continue to act as if the trailer shouldn’t be there.
+To get proper trailer behavior, including consistent trailer camera operation and suppression of rear sensors and auto-braking, the PDC system needs to be disabled in your settings.
+This will resolve the issue in most cases.
+If things still aren't working right, the vehicle may need OEM-style trailer coding.

 Chris V.